-The Official Community Plan (OCP) designation for the subject property is 'Ground Oriented Residential', which supports medium density residential areas with multi-family developments where each unit has an exterior door and construction is primarily wood frame, or bareland stratas (Figure 2).
-Duplexes with suites, cluster housing and fourplexes are some of the building types envisioned in this designation.
-The applicant is proposing to construct two side-by-side duplexes on the subject property.
+The Official Community Plan (OCP) designation for the subject property is 'Ground Oriented Residential' (Figure 2), which supports medium-density residential areas with multi-family developments where each unit has an exterior door and construction is primarily wood frame, or bareland strata.
+The applicant is proposing to construct two triplexes (six dwelling units) on the property.
 The development and density proposed on the property are aligned with the vision of properties designated within the 'Ground Oriented Residential' designation.